The Local Structure of Compactified Jacobians: Preliminaries on GIT and compactified Jacobians

 \item the induced morphism $(G \times_{H} V) / G \to U / G$ is \'{e}tale; \item the induced morphism $G \times_{H} V \to U \times_{U/G} V/H$ is an isomorphism. \end{enumerate} Note in particular that condition (3) together with the observation above on the map $p$ implies that there is an \'etale morphism

-The original Luna Slice Theorem \cite[p.~97]{lun} states that in characteristic zero a slice exists provided that $x$ is (GIT-)\textbf{poly-stable}, i.e.~the orbit of $x$ is closed.
+The original Luna Slice Theorem \cite[p.~97]{lun} states that in characteristic zero a slice exists provided that $x$ is (GIT-)\textbf{polystable}, i.e.~the orbit of $x$ is closed.
 When $x$ has a closed orbit, Matsushima's criterion implies that the stabilizer $H$ is reductive (\cite{Mat} for $k=\bbC$; \cite{Ric} for $k$ arbitrary).
 Bardsley and Richardson have extended the Luna Slice Theorem to arbitrary characteristic.
-With no assumptions on $\operatorname{char}(k)$, they prove that a slice exists provided the orbit of $x$ is closed and the stabilizer $H$ is reduced and linearly reductive (\cite[Prop.~7.6]{br}; the condition in loc. cit. that the orbit is separable is equivalent to our condition that $H$ is reduced).
-We will use the Luna Slice Theorem to study a compactified Jacobian by applying the theorem to a Quot scheme, and we now review these objects.
+With no assumptions on $\operatorname{char}(k)$, they prove that a slice exists provided the orbit of $x$ is closed and the stabilizer $H$ is reduced and linearly reductive (\cite[Prop.~7.6]{br}; the condition in \emph{loc.~cit.}~that the orbit is separable is equivalent to our condition that $H$ is reduced).